micbelgique/Ada/README.md

 # Step 2

-Now you need to deploy the bot on azur.
+Now you need to deploy the bot on azure.
 For that you need to create a new web app and publish the bot on this web app.

 # Step 3